mivanov/editkit/docs/html/_sources/permissions.txt

 Permissions
 ===========

-LocalWiki uses a pretty flexible system of permissions that allows the administrator to say who is allowed to add, change, and delete different objects (pages, maps, files, etc.).
+EditKit uses a pretty flexible system of permissions that allows the administrator to say who is allowed to add, change, and delete different objects (pages, maps, files, etc.).
 It also lets the administrator ban users who are malicious.